 This misrepresents the true nature of the debate.
 This is, at its heart, a debate about values and morals and the right way to act in certain situations, which both medicine and economics can inform but not rule on.
 We shouldn't shy away from a debate about the relative value of people's lives compared with the long-term impact of decisions on our society, economy and communities.
 Within that debate, there's nothing inherently wrong with advancing the sort of utilitarian moral argument some of these people are making.
 You can choose to accept it or not.
 But critics of the lockdown don't present it that way because it looks too hard-hearted and most people reject that sort of analysis.

-They present it as some well-founded judgement based on specialist knowledge and expertise that gives them insights that normal people don't have.
+So, instead, they present it as some well-founded judgement based on specialist knowledge and expertise that gives them insights that normal people don't have.
 Or on logic.
 Or the conservative's traditional refuge, 'common sense'.
 They fudge it to make it look as though they aren't making that comparison because they know that when it comes to people's lives, explicit utilitarian arguments and tradeoffs can offend many people.

 We make utilitarian moral decisions all the time, even if we don't think we do.
 Governments certainly do and many of their policies are based on some interpretation of it.
 In health funding in New Zealand, the drug-buying agency Pharmac gets good deals with manufacturers by driving hard bargains on behalf of our state-funded health system.
 It also has to ration access to the most expensive drugs in order to maximise the benefit it can get for the greatest number of people from the budget it gets from the government.
 It's been the target of well-run campaigns by doctors and cancer support groups to get funding for some very expensive drugs.
 These campaigns have been emotional and the media have willingly featured individuals who would die in a short while without the drugs — many of them will die soon anyway, even with the drugs, but their lives could be extended by months or possibly a year or so.

 However, many people will accept that the greater good is served by letting some people die sooner than they might so that a larger number of people can get a greater benefit from Pharmac's limited funding.
-That's a blunt way of saying it, but these are the trade offs we make, even if we feel uncomfortable with them.
+That's a blunt way of saying it, but these are the trade-offs we make, even if we feel uncomfortable with them.

 When we are faced with a serious and sudden crisis that we think we might have a chance of influencing, we tend to go for moral absolutes, such as 'You can't put a price on a life.'
 Of course, we do put a price on a life, often implicitly and sometimes explicitly, as the Pharmac example shows.
 But, that's a situation we've become used to.
 A global pandemic caused by an unknown and unpredictable agent that could kill millions of people in a few weeks or months is not something we have had time to become used to, so we react strongly and tend to take morally absolute positions on it.
 Our humanity and compassion drives us to take drastic action — the 'least regret' strategy mentioned earlier.